coder/docs/setup/upgrade/index.md

 ## Downgrading

 When attempting to troubleshoot Coder, you may want to roll back to an older version of Coder.
-This is not supported without using a database snapshot, as the database schema will be out of date.
+Doing so requires you to make and use a database snapshot since the database schema will be out of date.